pmlmodelling/nctoolkit/docs/source/parallel.rst

 Telling nctoolkit it will be run in parallel tells it to switch to using a type of list that can be safely added to in parallel.

-We can use multiprocessing on Linux or multiprocess on macOS to do the following: take all of the files in folder foo, do a bunch of things to them, then save the results in a new
-folder:

-We start with a function giving a processing chain.
-There are obviously different ways of doing this, but I like to use a function that takes the input file and output file:
+We can illustrate the use of nctoolkit to post-process multiple files in parallel with a simple chain which will convert files that have temperature in degrees Celsius and then convert them to Kelvin and also save the new outputs as separate files.

+First, we would define a function that can take the input file, carry out the necessary processing and then save the output file in a new directory.

+In this case, the original file is in a directory called ensemble and we will put it in a new one called new.

 .. code:: ipython3

-    def process_chain(infile, outfile):
+    def process_chain(infile):
+        '''
+        This function takes a file, converts the temperature to Kelvin and then saves the output in a new directory
+        '''

+        # define the outfile name
+        outfile = infile.replace('ensemble', 'new')
+        # check if directory for outfile exists and create if not
+        if not os.path.exists(os.path.dirname(outfile)):
+            os.mkdir(os.path.dirname(outfile))
         ds = nc.open_data(infile)
+        # convert to Kelvin
         ds.assign(tos = lambda x: x.sst + 273.15)
-        ds.tmean()
+        # save the output
         ds.to_nc(outfile)

-We now want to loop through all of the files in a folder, apply the function to them and then save the results in a new folder called new:
+We now want to loop through all of the files in a folder, apply the function to them and then save the results in a new folder called new.

 .. code:: ipython3
+    # identify files in the ensemble directory

-    ensemble = nc.create_ensemble("../../data/ensemble")
+    ensemble = nc.create_ensemble("ensemble")
     import multiprocessing as mp
     import os
     # on macOS, use:
     #import multiprocess as mp
+    # create a pool of workers
     pool = mp.Pool(3)
-    if not os.path.exists("new"):
-        os.mkdir("new")
+    # apply the function to each file in the ensemble
     for ff in ensemble:
-        pool.apply_async(process_chain, [ff, ff.replace("ensemble", "new")])
+        pool.apply_async(process_chain, [ff])
+    # close the pool and wait for the work to finish
     pool.close()
+    # wait for the processes to finish
     pool.join()

 The number 3 in this case signifies that 3 cores are to be used.